 Spiro began piano studies at age four.
 His prodigious skills led him to the famed Longy School of Music and, later conducting studies with Piero Bellugi at the New England Conservatory of Music.
 For years, he assisted Sarah Caldwell at the Opera Company of Boston, becoming versed in the responsibilities of an operatic conductor and artistic director.
 He served in a similar capacity for with the legendary Nicola Rescigno at the Dallas Opera.

-Early in his career, Maestro Spiro founded the Albanian Choral Society of Boston.
-After several noteworthy concerts, the chorus gave a historic performance at the United Nations.
-This elicited an unprecedented invitation from the Albanian government for Spiro to serve as United States representative to the National Congress and to interact with the musicians and singers of the Teatri Kombetar i Operas dhe Baletit and the Orkestra Simfonike e RTSH.
-This was the first time the Albanian government had officially reached out to the United States in any capacity since 1939 – over 50 years earlier.
-Spiro’s visit was a landmark in normalizing relations between the two nations.
+Maestro Spiro founded the Albanian Choral Society of Boston, which was featured in a historic performance at the United Nations.
+This elicited an unprecedented invitation from the Albanian government for Spiro to serve as United States representative to the National Congress and as well as interact with the Teatri Kombetar i Operas dhe Baletit and the Orkestra Simfonike e RTSH.
+Media coverage from this event led to an invitation for Spiro to work with Leonard Bernstein, who said Spiro was a “unique talent and will be a great conductor” (The Boston Herald).

 In addition to the standard operatic repertoire, Maestro Spiro is a specialist in the 19th-century Italian opera tradition spanning the bel canto and verismo periods and encompassing the Verdi oeuvre.
 He has prepared most of these works under the guidance of acknowledged experts – specifically Magda Olivero, Francesco Siciliani, and Virginia Zeani – all of whom can trace their lineage back to the composers.